githubtraining/reviewing-a-pull-request/responses/another-one.md

 ### :keyboard: Activity: Using requires changes

-_instructions for using requires changes_ the broken code will be something easy to spot , alternatively, we can have them enable GitHub pages and be able to use the preview pages option to identify the issue
+_instructions for using requires changes_ the broken code will be something easy to spot, alternatively, we can have them enable GitHub pages and be able to use the preview pages option to identify the issue

 1. On the pull request, click **Files changed**.
 1. Hover over the line of code where you'd like to add a comment, and click the blue comment icon.